JoshuaHolloway/Newsfeed-Components/README.md

 ### Part 3: The Menu

 * Follow the instructions found in the Menu.js file to complete the JavaScript functionality.

-### Part 4: Exit Ticket

-Once you begin, you will have 15 minutes to answer the questions [here](https://app.codesignal.com/public-test/wJnnCcg7nzMWbuptD/uZmuwFasNH3WoC).

-The completion of these questions is mandatory for MVP.
-However, passing the quiz doesn't affect your standing as a Lambda School student whatsoever.
-This is Lambda School testing itself!
-Please answer honestly and to the best of your ability without using external references.

 ### Stretch Goals